-The Afghanistan Rail Network seeks to reduce the country’s dependence on foreign assistance and rebuild its economy through sustainable growth within a Trans-Asian Rail Network.
-Since 2012, the Afghanistan Railway Authority (Af.R.A.) has been responsible for legal and regulatory policies governing rail investment, development, and operations.
-The Af.R.A. has also worked to develop and implement with partners the Afghanistan National Railway Plan (ANRP).
-The ANRP aims to establish Afghanistan as a regional transportation hub and to provide for the transportation needs of the mining, agricultural, manufacturing, and other economic sectors.
-It provides for corridor access to regional networks, including with China.
-Once fully completed, one study estimates that the Afghanistan Rail Network will generate more than 50,000 new direct jobs and over 200,000 indirect jobs.
-Reducing freight and passenger transportation costs, the rail network forms an integral part of future Multimodal Transport and Logistics Facilities (see project overview #15).
-With the ability to carry 20 to 30 million tons of cargo annually through Afghanistan, the rail network will provide the Afghan Government with increased customs duties and transit fees.
-The first train in Afghanistan ran on the completed Hairatan to Mazar-i-Sharif rail line on 21 December 2011 (just prior to the establishment of the Af.R.A. and development of the ANRP).
+The Afghanistan Rail Network project aims to construct a trans-Asian rail network throughout the country.
+The Afghanistan National Railway Plan (ANRP) seeks to establish Afghanistan as a regional transportation hub and meet the transportation needs of the agriculture, manufacturing, mining, and other economic sectors.
+It provides corridor access to regional networks, including with Iran, Russia, and China.
+The Afghanistan Railway Authority (ARA), which is the independent agency responsible for legal and regulatory policies governing rail operations and development, is responsible for the ANRP.
+Conservative estimates stipulate that the Afghanistan Rail Network will generate more than 50,000 new direct jobs and over 200,000 indirect jobs.
+The rail network will act as a crucial connective element of future Multimodal Transport and Logistics Facilities.
+With the ability to carry 20 to 30 million tons of cargo annually through Afghanistan, the rail network will supply the Government with increased customs duties and transit fees.
+The first train in Afghanistan ran on the completed Hairatan to Mazar-i-Sharif rail line with in 2011.

 Recommended Actions by RECCA-VII and Beyond:

-- In accordance with the Afghanistan National Railway Plan, prioritize the construction of the Afghanistan Rail Network in the Northern Zone (Sherkhan Bandar–Kunduz-Mazar-Aquina-Herat), with the Southern Zone (Kandahar–Spin Spoldak) expected to operate by 2020 and the Eastern and Western Zones in 2025 and Central and Northeastern Zones by 2030.
+- Stemming from the Afghanistan National Railway Plan, prioritize the construction of the Afghanistan Rail Network in the Northern Zone (Sherkhan Bandar-Kunduz-Mazar-Shibergan-Herat), with the Southern Zone (Kandahar-Spin Boldak) expected to operate by 2020 and the Eastern and Western Zones in 2025 and Central and Northeastern Zones by 2030.